Apocalypse (character): Degeneration

 Apocalypse is later revealed to be back on Earth, no details about what the Celestials did to him were revealed, and is shown performing experiments to create an immortal vessel which he can then use as a host for his vast power and consciousness by utilizing a modified ancient Celestial technology known as the Finch, which can repair genetic decay.
 His efforts are not in vain, as he begins to impose his own consciousness onto a human test subject, the fourth attempt, lending it his own regenerative powers to withstand the assault.
 However, the test subject resists the process, causing a massive chain reaction that bathes Apocalypse and the subject in a wave of energy.
 Apocalypse's mind and body are torn apart.
 He finds his mind wandering to that of his birth before his being is fused, mixed, and exploded along with this human form.
 Once the wave subsides, Apocalypse finds himself in a strange new land that he deduces was the result of the explosion within the Celestial machine that must have caused a dimensional rift which threw him into another dimension.
 He also discovers that his body has changed as well.
 Not only does he discover that he can bleed, something that should be impossible with his injury-resistant mutant physiology, but after a fight against a resident of the twisted dimension, which he was able to defeat, Apocalypse learns that his body is actively refusing physiological mutation.
 Needing to breathe air for the first time in centuries, he comes to a shocking truth as he watches his hand turn from its usual mutated appearance back to a human form: he's becoming human.

-After degenerating into an ape form, he is taken out by his previous human test subjects who, unlike him, have ascended in form after being empowered by Apocalypse's own DNA.
+After degenerating into an ape-like form, he is taken out by his previous human test subjects who, unlike him, have ascended in form after being empowered by Apocalypse's DNA.
 He and other apes are tortured with the Finch, which was recovered and repaired by the human test subjects.
 When test subject D experiments on Apocalypse, he uses the last of his mutant power to try to transfer his mind into D and is finally able to possess him, which restores Apocalypse to his former glory.

-Apocalypse was soon afterward captured by some mysterious force - later to be revealed as X-Man, Nate Grey - and was being held captive along with Kitty Pryde and anti-mutant senator Ashton Allen.
+Apocalypse was soon afterward captured by a mysterious force – later to be revealed as X-Man, Nate Grey – and was being held captive along with Kitty Pryde and anti-mutant senator Ashton Allen.